dwellons/DonationLog/WeeklyReflection.md

 * Install and configure IntelliJ IDEA (Apache, Tomcat, Maven).
 * Connect to Database (MAMP).
 * Determine Project Idea.
-* Started looking at what API's are and how they are used.
 * Weekly Classwork

 Key learning points/takeaways: